pseudoincorrect/Electrophy_Base_System/README.md

 ### THis repository contain the code files necessary program the *interfacing board* between the embedded system on the rodent and a PC/Oscilloscope (see above)

-### Features (*Embedded Part*)
+### Features (Embedded Part)

-1. Omnetics adapter
+*.
+Omnetics adapter
-2. Transmit 4 channels of 16 bits at 20 kHz
+*.
+Transmit 4 channels of 16 bits at 20 kHz
-3. Or 8 channels compressed (16 bits after decompression) at 20 kHz
+*.
+Or 8 channels compressed (16 bits after decompression) at 20 kHz
-4. Consume 18 mA at 3.7 V at full transmission load
+*.
+Consume 18 mA at 3.7 V at full transmission load
-5. Weight 7 grams
+*.
+Weight 7 grams
-6. Volume : 2cm *2cm * 2cm
+*.
+Volume : 2cm *2cm * 2cm

-### Features (*Interface Part*)
+### Features (Interface Part)

-1. USB audio protocol interface to display and log on PC
-2. 8 channels DAC to connect to an acquisition card
+*.
+USB audio protocol interface to display and log on PC *.
+8 channels DAC to connect to an acquisition card
-3. USB as power supply
+*.
+USB as power supply

 #### [This file]( https://github.com/pseudoincorrect/Electrophy_Base_System/UserManual.txt)  contain the directions to program the Embedded system through Keil Uvision or directly by programming through the ST-link-V2 by STMicroelectronics